Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 How to set up a Quota Node:

 The Quota Node is typically used in conjunction with Branch or Randomiser Nodes when you require an exact number of complete participants per 'branch'.
 Usually the ACCEPT branch of the Quota Node will eventually end at a Finish Node, whereas the REJECT branch of the Quota Node will end at a Reject Node.
-View the image example below for a typical experiment set up using the Quota Node.

 Notes: